 IFRS 16 - Accounting treatment of Leases - The aim of the standard is to provide increased visibility of lease commitments and to ensure more consistent financial reporting of leased assets.
 In spring 2022, CIPFA/LASAAC agreed to defer the implementation of IFRS 16 until 1st April 2024.
 However, both the 2022-23 and the 2023-24 Codes allow for early adoption should an authority consider that it is able to do so as of 1st April 2022 or 2023.
-Cheshire won't be early adopting.
+Cheshire haven't adopted IFRS16 early.